MSc International Accounting and Financial Management

 Study and Modules

 Your first semester is a great chance to explore different areas of accounting and financial management, and discover the areas you might like to focus on during the rest of your studies and future career.
-You’ll gain a firm foundation in accounting and financial management as well as in other essential business functions, such as human resources, marketing, branding, and business creation.
+You’ll gain a firm foundation in both your subject and other essential business functions, such as human resources, operations and logistics, marketing, branding, and business creation.
+You’ll do this through the compulsory modules Accounting and Financial Management, Managing People and Organisations, and Strategic Marketing Management.

-In your second semester you’ll add depth and breadth to your accounting and financial management studies.
+In your second semester you’ll add depth and breadth to your studies with the modules Corporate Financial Management, International Financial Reporting, and Managerial Accounting.

 Unlike other Master’s courses where your third semester is spent on independent study, on this course you’ll benefit from a third semester of taught modules.
-You will consolidate your learning and further develop your critical thinking skills.
+You will spend your this semester consolidating your learning and further developing your critical thinking skills with modules such as Integrated Business Decisions and Performance Management and Reporting.

 Most modules on MSc International Accounting and Financial Management are compulsory, helping to ensure you graduate with the knowledge and skills you need to excel in this specialist field.
 This ensures that upon successful completion of your modules, you will be eligible for accreditation with ACCA.
-Students are required to complete their credits by choosing one optional module.
+Students are required to complete their credits by chosen one optional module.
+The optional modules include Management Skills and Personal Development (Semester 2), Global Business (Semester 3) and Advanced Investment and Risk Management (Semester 3).

 Optional A Modules(Credits: 20)